antoinechoffrut/dynamicslides/README.md

 This means that it takes over 20 seconds to generate a video containing just a single object lasting 3 seconds.
 Making even small changes when there are just a couple of elements quickly starts to feel tedious.

-I have added two features to speed up the process of creating the videos.
+I have added a number of features to speed up the process of creating the videos.

-### Timeline
+## Synchronization
 I have found that the most delicate, and certainly time-consuming part of creating a video, is to **synchronize** the elements.
+There are a number of commands (i.e. methods) to facilitate this process: an element can be placed (along the time axis)
+- by specifying its begin time, its end time, or its duration (such as `rectangle.set_duration(5)` seen above in Example 3); or
+- by shifting it by a time duration; or
+- by shifting it match the times of existence of another element (such `square.move_after(rectangle, offset = -2)` as seen above in Example 3).

+## Timeline
 In addition to the class `Camera` which generates the `.mp4` file, there is a class `Sketch` which opens up a `Tkinter` window with the timeline of a list of selected graphical elements.